MicrosoftDocs/win32/desktop-src/Virtual/msvm-previoussettingdata.md

 ---
 title: Msvm\_PreviousSettingData class
-description: An association between a virtual system and the setting data of the snapshot that is the parent to the virtual system. ms.assetid: '4bb90616-c577-4c5f-a765-3e543748f5c7'
+description: An association between a virtual system and the setting data of the snapshot that is the parent to the virtual system. ms.assetid: 4bb90616-c577-4c5f-a765-3e543748f5c7
+keywords:
+- Msvm_PreviousSettingData class Hyper-V
-keywords: ["Msvm_PreviousSettingData class Hyper-V", "Msvm_PreviousSettingData class Hyper-V , described"]
+- Msvm_PreviousSettingData class Hyper-V , described
 topic_type:
 - apiref
 api_name: